Afton’s thickeners and viscosity index improvers help lubricants maintain their viscosity and film-forming ability in changing temperatures.

-Thickeners and viscosity index improvers are polymeric, and are added to lubricants to reduce the degree of change in viscosity seen at high and low temperatures.
+Thickeners and viscosity index improvers are polymeric, and are added to reduce lubricant viscosity changes at high and low temperatures.

-When viscosity improvers are added to low viscosity oils, they effectively thicken the oil as temperature increases.
-This means that the lubricating effect of mineral oils can be extended across a wider temperature range.
+When viscosity index improvers are added to low-viscosity oils, they effectively thicken the oil as temperature increases.
+This means the lubricating effect of mineral oils can be extended across a wider temperature range.

-When creating a viscosity improver, a balance between the thickening efficiency and shear stability of the polymer is important.
+When creating a viscosity index improver, a balance between the thickening efficiency and shear stability of the polymer is important.
 Higher molecular weight polymers make better thickeners, but tend to have less resistance to mechanical shear.
-Lower molecular weight polymers are more shear resistant, but do not improve viscosity as effectively at higher temperatures and have to be used in larger quantities.
+Lower molecular weight polymers are more shear resistant, but do not improve viscosity as effectively at higher temperatures and must be used in larger quantities.

-Afton’s family of viscosity improvers is primarily used in multigrade engine oils, gear oils, automatic transmission fluids, power steering fluids, greases, and some hydraulic fluids.
+Afton Chemical's family of viscosity index improvers is primarily used in multigrade engine oils, gear oils, automatic transmission fluids, power steering fluids, greases, and some hydraulic fluids.